Experience Our Biggest Web App Update with 5,000+ New Genres! 🎉 Discover Now

 Step 5.
 Go and select your audiences

 Off to Facebook or Instagram to create your audiences with the popular artists you have found and selected with the Similarity Search.
 Use interest-based targeting and enter a similar artist’s name as a keyword.
 Play around with keywords for maximum results.
 You can use artists’ names, song names, genres, or other keywords.
-A good comprehensive resource on how to use and manage Facebook, Instagram, and Google ads is AdEspresso
+A good comprehensive resource on how to use and manage Facebook, Instagram, and Google ads is AdEspresso.

 Facebook Ad Settings